maikelnight/logstash/README.md

 # logstash
-Grok Filter to use logstash and parse shorewall log file Elasticsearch config File to
+- Grok Filter to use logstash and parse shorewall log file
+- Logstash config File to push to elasticsearch server